UCO-IDEA/Experiential-Learning-Cookbook/intro.md

-# The Experiential Learning Assignments
+# Introduction to the Experiential Learning Assignments

-## Concept

-Create a Cookbook to serve as a guide for designing, implementing, and assessing virtual experiential learning assignments in order to increase student access to quality experiential learning material.

 ## Project Plan